Ponytail palms (Beaucarnea recurvata) are a go-to beginner plant. They are known for being drought tolerant and even low maintenance.

 To keep your ponytail palm in pristine condition, you should follow these steps to ensure it is always healthy.

-- Do not overfertilize the palm tree, and only do so in the growing season.
+4. Do not overfertilize the palm tree; only do so in the growing season.

 To always keep your ponytail palm healthy, you should always inspect the palm tree for any issues.

-By maintaining the plant, you will always keep it in great condition, allowing it to grow prosperously.
+Maintaining the plant will always keep it in excellent condition, allowing it to grow prosperously.